 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Legacy Sugar Maple Tree

 The Legacy Sugar Maple Tree is one of the smaller of the maples.
 This tree does have a very sweet sap that can be used to make syrup.
 It is very popular for its size more than anything.
 It is a compact little tree that looks great in a small area.
-This tree is very dense and strong growth and easy to grow.
+This tree is very dense and robust growth and easy to grow.
 It will require little to no maintenance once mature and can tolerate drought conditions for short periods.

 The Advantages of Planting Legacy Sugar Maple Trees